Ang3/php-odoo-api-client/docs/index.md

 - Built-in ORM methods
 - Expression builder for domains and collection operations
-- Database Abstraction Layer (DBAL)
-  - Query builder
+- Query builder to build your queries easily
-  - Repository
-  - Schema
+- Repositories to work on a specific model or create reusable queries

 Getting started
 ===============